• Skip to content

 Resolution refers to the density of those dots.
 Resolution is an important consideration for every job.
 It’s the main determinant of the image’s quality and success.

-Let’s once again use a website and an annual report as examples.
+Let’s once again use a website and a printed conference guide as examples.

 If I’m doing a website for you, your images will be online and we’ll measure their resolution in pixels per inch (ppi).
 Online images only need to be 72 ppi.
 You can send me images in 72 ppi or higher, and I can easily compress them to the right resolution so they pop up quickly on your website.